COVID crisis in North Korea: What do we know? | DW | 02.07.2021

 "And when that is combined with the food shortages that ordinary people are already experiencing, it is clear why the top leadership would be scared," Ahn added.

-A report released by the Seoul-based Korea Development Institute in late June indicated that the North is facing a shortfall of more than 1.3 million tons of grains needed this year to feed a population that is already suffering from malnutrition.
+A report released by the Seoul-based Korea Development Institute in late June indicated that the North is facing a shortfall of more than 1.3 million tons of grains needed this year to feed a population already suffering from undernutrition.

 Those estimates are supported by similar conclusions by aid agencies, including the World Food Program, and reports in dissident media quoting sources within North Korea as saying that entire families have already starved and that the armed forces are unable to function at full capacity as so many soldiers have been weakened by hunger.